How It Works

 What changes when detected: The results page shows an "ICMP Pings Answered Locally" banner.
 Latency ratings switch from ICMP to HTTP HEAD measurements, which the gateway can't fake.
 The latency spread panel re-labels as "Latency Spread (HTTP)" so the rating reflects real end-to-end performance, not the local gateway distance.

-Coverage: Works on GEO satellite, LEO satellite, and hybrid networks (like EAN — European Aviation Network, a hybrid S-band + LTE system).
-Originally calibrated for GEO only; threshold was lowered from 400ms to 50ms after EAN captures showed the pattern at sub-GEO latencies.
+Coverage: Works on GEO satellite, LEO satellite, and hybrid satellite+cellular networks.
+Originally calibrated for GEO only; the threshold was lowered from 400ms to 50ms after hybrid-network captures showed the pattern at sub-GEO latencies.

 Adaptive Probe Backoff